Refrigerator: Supplantation of the ice trade

-Effect on lifestyle
+Effect on diet and lifestyle

 The refrigerator allows households to keep food fresh for longer than before.
-The most notable improvement is for meat and other highly perishable wares, which needed to be refined to gain anything resembling shelf life.
-(On the other hand, refrigerators and freezers can also be stocked with processed, quick-cook foods that are less healthy.)
-Refrigeration in transit makes it possible to enjoy food from distant places.
+The most notable improvement is for meat and other highly perishable wares, which previously needed to be preserved or otherwise processed for long-term storage and transport.
+This change in the supply chains of food products led to a marked increase in the quality of food in areas where refrigeration was being used.
+Additionally, the increased freshness and shelf life of food caused by the advent of refrigeration in addition to growing global communication methods has resulted in an increase in cultural exchange through food products from different regions of the world.
+There have also been claims that this increase in the quality of food is responsible for an increase in the height of United States citizens around the early 1900s.

-Dairy products, meats, fish, poultry and vegetables can be kept refrigerated in the same space within the kitchen (although raw meat should be kept separate from other food for reasons of hygiene).
+Refrigeration has also contributed to a decrease in the quality of food in some regions.
+By allowing, in part, for the phenomenon of globalization in the food sector, refrigeration has made the creation and transportation of ultra-processed foods and convenience foods inexpensive, leading to their prevalence, especially in lower-income regions.
+These regions of lessened access to higher quality foods are referred to as food deserts.

 Freezers allow people to buy food in bulk and eat it at leisure, and bulk purchases may save money.
 Ice cream, a popular commodity of the 20th century, could previously only be obtained by traveling to where the product was made and eating it on the spot.
 Now it is a common food item.
 Ice on demand not only adds to the enjoyment of cold drinks, but is useful for first-aid, and for cold packs that can be kept frozen for picnics or in case of emergency.

 Temperature zones and ratings

 Residential units

 The capacity of a refrigerator is measured in either liters or cubic feet.
-Typically the volume of a combined refrigerator-freezer is split with 1/3rds to 1/4th of the volume allocated to the freezer although these values are highly variable.
+Typically the volume of a combined refrigerator-freezer is split with 1/3 to 1/4 of the volume allocated to the freezer although these values are highly variable.

 Temperature settings for refrigerator and freezer compartments are often given arbitrary numbers by manufacturers (for example, 1 through 9, warmest to coldest), but generally 3 to 5 C is ideal for the refrigerator compartment and -18 °C for the freezer.
 Some refrigerators must be within certain external temperature parameters to run properly.
 This can be an issue when placing units in an unfinished area, such as a garage.

 Some refrigerators are now divided into four zones to store different types of food: